 NEBOSH national general certificate in occupational safety and health

-It is for managers, supervisors, and safety representatives who may not specialise in health and safety, but require sound knowledge of best practice in risk management to create safe working practices and a strong health and safety culture.
+It is for managers, supervisors, and safety representatives who may not specialise in health and safety, but require sound knowledge of risk management to create safe working practices and a strong health and safety culture.

 - Course content

-NGC1 – Management of health and safety
+NG1 – Management of health and safety with question paper

-Element 4: Work equipment hazards and risk control
+Element 9 Work equipment

-Element 6: Fire safety
+Element 10 Fire